Personalised Online TutoringTel: (02) 8710 0441 | 0400 322 426

 • Approaches to learning (ATL), helping students learn how to learn by developing skills for research, critical and creative thinking, communication, collaboration, and self-management.

-• Key and related concepts, helping students explore big ideas that matter.
+• Concept-driven teaching, helping students explore big ideas that matter.

-• Global contexts, helping students understand the relevance and importance of their study for understanding their common humanity and shared guardianship of the planet.
+• Global contexts (GC), helping students understand the relevance and importance of their study for understanding their common humanity and shared guardianship of the planet.

 The Middle Years Programme comprises eight subject groups: